Amable Berthelot: Trois-Rivières: Law and politics

-Paris trips and politics
+Paris trips and return to politics

 Berthelot then travelled to Paris, where he lived until 1824.
 It was likely at this time that he acquired most of the literary, theological and historical works which made up his personal library.
 His wealth also gave him the entrée into the literary salons of Paris.
 He returned to Lower Canada in 1824 and was again elected for Trois-Rivières in the election that year, again as a member of the Parti canadien.
 In the next election, in 1827, he stood as a candidate for the Parti patriote in Upper Town, Quebec City, a two-member constituency.
 He was defeated by the candidate for the Bureaucrats party, Andrew Stuart, and by Joseph-Rémi Vallières de Saint-Réal, a moderate member of the Parti canadien.
 Retiring for a time from public life, in 1831 he again left for France.
 It was at this time that he sold his private library by auction.
 The auction catalogue has not survived, but it is known from other records at the time that the collection numbered approximately fifteen hundred books, "rare and valuable books on religion, law, government, literature, and history."

 Berthelot returned from his second Paris trip in 1834.
 He was appointed a commissioner to take oaths of allegiance.
 Now settled in Quebec City, he again stood for election as a member of the Parti canadien (now going by the name of Parti patriote).
 The election was fought largely on ethnic lines.
 This time, Berthelot was elected to represent Quebec City's Upper Town in the Legislative Assembly.
 He served one term, until the suspension of the constitution in 1838 following the Lower Canada Rebellions of 1837 and 1838.
 In the critical period leading up to the rebellions, Berthelot broke with the Parti canadien (now known as the Parti patriote).
 Timid by nature and not interested in strongly partisan politics, he joined the Quebec party, which included more moderate nationalists from the Quebec area, such as John Neilson, Elzéar Bédard, and Étienne Parent.
 In the lead-up to the Rebellion, he was one of the thirteen members of the Assembly who signed a request a petition from his son-in-law Louis-Hippolyte LaFontaine, calling on the Governor, the Earl of Acheson, to recall the Assembly.
 The Governor declined to do so.
 There was, however, one account by an informer who stated that in the summer of 1837, Berthelot attended a meeting of a revolutionary committee at Deux-Montagnes, where he called the Governor a robber and urged the local citizens to join in a revolt.

 In one debate in the Assembly, he stated his political views as Suaviter in modo, fortiter in re ("Be steadfast in principle, conciliatory in action").
 His main interest in the Assembly was in education, not surprising in one of his literary background.